IVF Fundraising: Guide to Costs, Funding and Treatments

 Successful in vitro fertilisations fundraisers can serve as a model for your own.
 Take a look at how these families told their story, post updates and more:

 Rachael Rogers and her husband, Matthew, had been trying everything under the sun to get pregnant.
-After months of experimenting with everything from vitamins and vacations to acupuncture and faithful prayers, they decided they were ready to call in the experts.
+After months of experimenting with everything from vitamins and holidays to acupuncture and faith, they decided they were ready to call in the experts.
 After a disheartening diagnosis of endometriosis, they knew it was time to try IVF, but were wary of the $20,000 price tag placed on their dream.
 Rachael started a GoFundMe fundraiser where she could share their story with the community.
 In just three short months, the couple reached their goal and used the $20,225 in donations to fund their medical costs.
 Today, they are joyfully expecting a little baby girl and couldn’t be any more grateful.

-Start fundraising for IVF today
+Start your IVF fundraising journey today

 In vitro fertilisation fundraising is a natural fit with GoFundMe’s crowdfunding platform and giving the community.
-Start your free fundraiser today.
+Start your fundraiser today.